EHTJulia/ScatteringOptics.jl/README.md

 This Julia Package provides a framework to simulate Interstellar-Medium-generated stochastic scattering on EHT VLBI models.

 ## Installation
-The package is being registered to the Julia standard repository as of [TBD].
+The package is being registered to the Julia standard repository as of October 20, 2023.
 Once registered, it will be installable by
 ```julia
 using Pkg
 Pkg.add("StationaryRandomFields")